 “Sweetheart, I’m always nice.”
 Smirk growing, he pressed open palms against his chest as a sign of innocence.

 “So you excited about the party tonight?”
-Nathanial suddenly asked.
+Nathan suddenly asked.

 Leela opened her mouth to respond but Avery beat her to it.

 “Sorry, select invites only.”
 Nathan finally acknowledged Avery’s existence only to give her a cool glare through pretty boy long lashes.

 Avery ignored him and whirled to face Leela straight on.